-With its fabulous panoramic views and fresh mountain air, Trebević is known as the “lungs of Sarajevo”.
+With fabulous panoramic views and fresh mountain air, Mt.
+Trebević became known as the “lungs of Sarajevo”.
 I’ve explored a few of the lower hiking trails but in winter the upper ones have snow and ice and are difficult to transverse on foot.

 Front Line Sniper Position

 “Hundreds of mortars and countless bullets rained down on Sarajevo from Mt.
 Trebević, killing a large proportion of the 11,541 people slain during the war.
 Gunfire was part of daily life for more than three years.”

 In 1995, NATO intervened by bombing artillery encampments on Mt.
 Trebević forcing the Bosnian Serbs into retreat.
 The Dayton Peace Agreement followed.
 The nation was “split along ethnic lines with two autonomous entities – the Federation of Bosnia and Herzegovina and Republika Srpska“.

 The boundary between the two entities “skirts the mountain”.
 Disagreements between the Federation and Republic on redevelopment “turned Mt.
 Trebević into a ghost town”.
 The remains of destroyed houses, restaurants, hotels, sports facilities, and mountain huts “were abandoned and left to rot”.